corda/corda/common/configuration-parsing/README.md

 ## Features

 1. A multi-step, structured validation framework for Typesafe configurations, allowing to merge Typesafe and application-level rules.
-2. A parsing framework that allows to extract domain types from raw configuration objects in a versioned, type-safe fashion.
+2. A parsing framework, allowing to extract domain types from raw configuration objects in a versioned, type-safe fashion.
 3. A configuration description framework, allowing to print the expected schema of a configuration object.
 4. A configuration serialization framework, allowing to output the structure and values of a configuration object, potentially obfuscating sensitive data.

 ## Concepts

-The main idea is to create a `Configuration.Specification` to model the expected structure for a Typesafe configuration.
+The main idea is to create a `Configuration.Specification` to model the expected structure of a Typesafe configuration.
-The specification is then able to validate, parse, describe and serialize a raw Typesafe configuration.
+The specification is then able to parse, validate, describe and serialize a raw Typesafe configuration.

 By using `VersionedConfigurationParser`, it is possible to map specific versions to `Configuration.Specification`s and to parse and validate a raw configuration object based on a version header.